 Karen J Horneffer-Ginter, PhD

-Associate Professor, Program in Medical Ethics, Humanities, and Law
+Associate Professor, Department of Medical Ethics, Humanities, and Law

 1000 Oakland Drive

 Karen Horneffer-Ginter, PhD, received her undergraduate degree from the University of Michigan and her MA and PhD from the University of Illinois in Clinical and Community Psychology.
 She completed her clinical psychology internship at the University of Massachusetts and more recently received a graduate certificate in International Relations from the Harvard Extension School.
 She has served as an Associate Professor and Program Director for WMUs Integrative Holistic Health and Wellness Program, and is also the co-founder of the Center for Psychotherapy and Wellness in Kalamazoo.
 Dr. Horneffer-Ginter serves as the Associate Dean for Culture and Wellness.